OT-CONTAINER-KIT/logging-operator/README.md

   </a>
 </p>

-Logging Operator is an operator created in Golang to setup and manage EFK(Elasticsearch, Fluentd, and Kibana) cluster inside Kubernetes and Openshift environment.
+Logging Operator is an operator created in Golang to set up and manage EFK(Elasticsearch, Fluentd, and Kibana) cluster inside Kubernetes and Openshift environment.
 This operator is capable of setting up each individual component of EFK cluster separately.

 For documentation, please refer to [https://ot-logging-operator.netlify.app/](https://ot-logging-operator.netlify.app/)